Leeds United F.C. History

 5’10 1/2” 11st 11 1/2lb (1960)

-McGugan began with Pollok before joining St Mirren in 1956.
+McGugan began with Pollok Juniors before joining St Mirren in 1956.
 He quickly rose through their ranks to win Scottish Under-Twenty-three caps and a Scottish Cup-winners’ medal in 1959.
-He asked St Mirren for a transfer when he lost his first-team place and, although Rangers were keen to sign him, he joined Leeds for £15,000 in August 1960 after touring Austria, Hungary and Turkey with the Scottish squad, although he did not win a full cap.
-He did appear for Scotland in the 3-3 draw at Aarhus on 24th May 1959 with Jutland, but it was not considered a ‘full’ international.
-He scored three goals in sixty three appearances with St Mirren.
-Because of injury “Jackie” McGugan was restricted to one senior game during his six months with Leeds.
-His only game was at right back and Jack Charlton and Freddie Goodwin were formidable and consistant central defenders.
-He left Leeds for Tranmere Rovers in February 1961 for £12,000, easily a record for the Birkenhead club at that time.
+The trail to Hampden Park began on 13th February 1959 with a 10-0 Second Round home win over Peebles Rovers in the first competitive match under the Love Street floodlights and on 28th February 1959 they had a home tie with Motherwell, which they won 3-2.
+Again they were the first out of the hat to gain home ground advantage and a 2-1 win saw them dispose of Dunfermline Athletic.
+On 1st April 1959 they hammered Celtic 4-0 at Hampden Park to book a place in the final.
+A crowd of 108,591 was on hand to see the Saints take the trophy with a 3-1 win and McGugan had played at Centre-Half in each game and he was also ever-present in the Scottish League games with thirty-four appearances.
+His reward was to be chosen for Scotland on 24th May 1959 in the 3-3 draw with Jutland at Aarhus, but it was not considered a ‘full’ international.
+He made twenty-nine appearance in the 1959-60 Scottish League campaign, but when he lost his first-team place, he asked St Mirren for a transfer.
+Although Rangers were keen to sign him, he joined Leeds for £15,000 in August 1960 after touring Austria, Hungary and Turkey with the Scottish squad, but still having failed to win a full cap.
+He had scored three goals in sixty three League appearances with St Mirren.
+“Jackie” McGugan was restricted to one senior game during his six months with Leeds.
+His only game was at right back and Jack Charlton and Freddie Goodwin were formidable and consistant central defenders, but he also had to contend with injury problems.
+He left Leeds for Tranmere Rovers in February 1961 but still commanded a fee of £12,000, easily a record for the Birkenhead club at that time.
 He made thirty-five League appearances at Prenton Park.
-He returned to Scotland and played for Ayr United, where he had fifty-three games and scored once, and Morton where he had four games in the 1963-64 season.
-He later played for Cambridge City and ran a pub in Cambridge.
+In March 1962 he returned to Scotland and played for Ayr United, where he had fifty-three League games and scored once, and in December 1963 he moved to Greenock Morton where he had four games in the 1963-64 season.
+In July 1964 he returned south of the border and played for Southern League team, Cambridge City.
+He remained there after his footballing days and ran a pub in Cambridge.

 AppearancesGoals